Understanding Your Pathology Report: Breast Cancer

 Margins

 Margins are the edges of the surgical cuts the surgeon made.
-The report will tell you how close the tumor comes to the edge.
+The report will tell you how close the tumor comes to these edges.
 During cancer surgery, the surgeon tries to remove the whole tumor and some normal tissue around it.
 This area of "normal tissue" is important because cancer cells may be in this tissue too.
 If the edge (or margin) has part of the tumor, there may have been cancer cells left behind.
 The goal of surgery is to make a "clear margin,” that is, clear of any cancer cells.
-A "clean" or "clear" margin is when there are no tumor cells within 1-2 millimeters (depending on the pathologist) of the edge of the specimen.
+A "clean" or "clear" margin is when there are no tumor cells within 1-2 millimeters (depending on the pathologist) of the edge of the sample.
 If the tumor cells are closer than this to the margin, more surgery or radiation may be needed.

 Lymphovascular Invasion